 Table 3 presents results from our baseline specification (equation 5) for three delay measures: excess travel time, departure delay, and arrival delay.
-This baseline specification replicates Mayer and Sinai (2003a) who estimate the identical model for an earlier time period (1988-2000).
 Each delay measure is estimated both including and excluding airport fixed effects.
-First, we examine flight delays from the airline perspective by looking at excess travel times.
-The results from models 1 and 2 are quite comparable to Mayer and Sinai (2003a) as both papers report significant hub airport and airport concentration effects.
-Both papers find longer excess travel times at larger hub airports (both origination and destination) while airport concentration is negatively correlated with excess travel time.
-The magnitude of the airport hubbing effect, however, is considerably larger than the airport concentration effect as flights originating at small, medium, and large hubs experience about four, eight, and eight minutes longer excess travel time, respectively, compared to non-hub originating flights.
-In comparison, a one standard deviation (0.22) increase in airport concentration at the origination airport reduces excess travel time by about one minute.

-Consistent with Mayer and Sinai (2003a), we also find that including airport fixed effects (model 2) considerably reduces the magnitude of coefficient estimates.
+First, we consider flight delays from the carrier's perspective and find longer excess travel times for larger hub airports at both origination and destination.
+Model 1 reveals that flights originating from small, medium, and large hubs experience approximately four minutes (small hubs) and eight minutes (medium and large hubs) longer excess travel time, compared to non-hub originating flights.
+Therefore airport hubbing effects are between four and eight times larger than the airport concentration effects since a one standard deviation (0.22) increase in airport concentration at the origination airport reduces excess travel time by about one minute.
+Consistent with Mayer and Sinai (2003a) and Brueckner (2002) we also find evidence that carriers internalize flight delays since more concentrated airports (at both origination and destination) have shorter excess travel times.
+Both the hub and airport concentration effects, however, are considerably reduced after controlling for airport fixed effects (see model 2).
 This finding suggests that the bulk of the air traffic delays are due to time invariant airport effects such as airport capacity.
 Nonetheless the implications remain the same: airport hubbing has a larger effect on minutes of excess travel time than airport concentration.
-The only notable difference in results for our baseline excess travel time estimation compared to Mayer and Sinai (2003a) is that we find one variable (airport concentration at destination in model 2) loses its explanatory power with the inclusion of airport fixed effects.
-Next, we turn to other measures of flight delay.
+The only notable difference in results for our baseline excess travel time estimation is that airport concentration at destination (in model 2) loses its explanatory power with the inclusion of airport fixed effects.
+Next, we examine flight delays from the passenger perspective.

-Baseline estimations for flight delays from the passenger perspective also appear on Table 3 as results for departure delays (models 3 and 4) and arrival delays (models 5 and 6) are reported.
-Due to the large time invariant airport effects and for the sake of brevity, we limit our discussion of results to models that control for airport fixed effects.
-Just like the excess travel time estimations, models 4 and 6 show that both departure and arrival delays, respectively, monotonically increase with the size of the hub airport operations.
+Departure and arrival delay results appear in models 3-6.
+Due to the important time invariant airport effects (and for the sake of brevity), we limit our discussion of results to models that control for airport fixed effects.
+Similar to the excess travel time estimations, both departure (model 4) and arrival delays (model 6) monotonically increase with the size of the hub airport operations.
 The magnitude of these hub airport effects on departure and arrival delays range from about one minute (small hub airports) to two minutes (large hub airports).
-The hub origination airport typically has a larger effect (about one-half a minute) on departure and arrival delays than a similar sized hub destination airport.
+Airport congestion appears to a slightly larger problem for flights originating from hubs compared to flights destined for hubs since departure and arrival delays are modestly longer (about one-half a minute) for hub originations.

 The most noticeable difference when comparing flight delays from the airline versus consumer perspective occurs for airport concentration.
-We find more concentrated airports (for both origination and destination) are correlated with significantly longer departure and arrival delays, yet airport concentration has the opposite effect on excess travel time (significantly shorter excess travel times at more concentrated origination airports).
-These airport concentration effects on arrival and departure delays are non-trivial.
+After controlling for airport fixed effects, we find that passengers experience significantly longer departure and arrival delays at more concentrated airports (at both origination and destination).
+Hence from the passenger perspective it appears that carriers are behaving like atomistic competitors who are not internalizing the costs of flight delays.
+Moreover, these airport concentration effects on arrival and departure delays are non-trivial.
 For example, model 4 indicates that a one-standard deviation increase in airport concentration at destination has approximately the same effect on departure delays (about one minute) as a flight originating from a small hub airport.
-For arrival delays, model 6 shows that a one-standard deviation increase in airport concentration at destination has a comparable effect on arrival delays as flights originating from medium-sized hub airports.
+Similarly, for arrival delays, model 6 shows that a one-standard deviation increase in airport concentration at destination has a comparable effect on arrival delays as flights originating from medium-sized hub airports.
+Given that this internalization relationship is sensitive to the flight delay measure (excess travel time versus arrival/departure delays), we next examine whether this relationship has been affected by the events on September 11, 2001.